What is the structure of the online sessions?

 Tuition fee includes access to live sessions, course material & project supervision.

-Please note: We strongly encourage participants from low- and middle-income countries to apply for this course.
+Please note: We strongly encourage participants from low- and middle-income countries to apply for the Diploma Programme.
 Please let us know in your Statement of Purpose if you’d want us to consider a fee reduction for your application.

 Where do the costs go?

-The Diploma is run by the Indian Law Society on a no-profit basis.
-The Diploma is self-funded, which means we do not get any grants/subsidies from any national or international funding bodies.
-Our faculty are drawn from diverse fields and come from all parts of the world.
-Their travel, accommodation, subsistence and fee are met from the course fee.
-In addition there are costs for providing teaching material to students and for the use of facilities, infrastructure and administration of the course.
+The Diploma Programme is run by the Indian Law Society on a no-profit basis.
+It is self-funded, which means we do not get any grants/ subsidies from any national or international funding bodies.
+Our faculty are drawn from diverse fields from different parts of the world.
+Their travel, accommodation, subsistence and fee are met from the programme fee.
+In addition, there are costs for providing teaching material to students and for the use of facilities, infrastructure and administration of the programme.

 Are scholarships available?